-52. Attendance of funerals
+52. Attendance of funerals and cremations

-- (1) Attendance of a funeral is limited to 100 persons or less and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to strict adherence to all health protocols and all persons maintaining a distance of one and a half metres from each other. - (2) Night vigils are not allowed. - (3) After-funeral gatherings, including "after-tears" gatherings, are not allowed. - (4) During a funeral, a person must wear a face mask and adhere to all health protocols and social distancing measures. - (5) The duration of a funeral is restricted to a maximum of two hours.
+- (1) Attendance of a funeral and cremation is limited to 50 persons or less and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to strict adherence to all health protocols and all persons maintaining a distance of one and a half metres from each other. - (2) Night vigils are not allowed. - (3) After-funeral and cremation gatherings, including "after-tears" gatherings, are not allowed. - (4) During a funeral and cremation, a person must wear a face mask and adhere to all health protocols and social distancing measures. - (5) The duration of a funeral or cremation service is restricted to a maximum of two hours.

-- (1) Every person, when attending a gathering and in order to limit exposure to COVID-19, must- - (a) wear a face mask; - (b) adhere to all health protocols; - (c) maintain a distance of at least one and a half metres from each other; - (d) adhere to the curfew hours as provided for in regulation 50; and
+- (1) Every person, when attending a gathering and in order to limit exposure to COVID-19, must- - (a) wear a face mask; - (b) adhere to all health protocols; - (c) maintain a distance of at least one and a half metres from each other; - (d) adhere to the curfew hours as provided for in regulation 50; and - (e) adhere to any other health protocols and social distancing measures as provided for in directions issued by the relevant Cabinet member after consultation with the Cabinet member responsible for health. - (2) An owner or operator of any indoor or outdoor facility where gatherings are held must display the certificate of occupancy which sets out the maximum number of persons the facility may hold. - (3) An owner or operator of any indoor or outdoor facility where gatherings are held and who fails to display the certificate of occupancy as contemplated in subregulation (2), commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (4) All- - (i) faith-based or religious gatherings; and - (ii) social, political and cultural gatherings;

-- (e) adhere to any other health protocols and social distancing measures as provided for in directions issued by the relevant Cabinet member after consultation with the Cabinet member responsible for health. - (2) An owner or operator of any indoor or outdoor facility where gatherings are held must display the certificate of occupancy which sets out the maximum number of persons the facility may hold. - (3) All- - (i) faith-based or religious gatherings; and - (ii) social, political and cultural gatherings, are permitted but limited to 100 persons or less for indoor venues and 250 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to strict adherence to all health protocols and social distancing measures.
+are permitted but limited to 250 persons or less for indoor venues and 500 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to strict adherence to all health protocols and social distancing measures.